DCS World Fly BFM and be Dominant Every Engagement.

 Recognizing ONE Circle Vs TWO Circle.

 This is an important aspect of flying your favorite aircraft in DCS World from a Bf-109G to a Modern Jet fighter.
 The principal remains constant in that a one circle flow is when two jets turn nose to nose at a merge.
-The nose to nose fight tends to suite aircraft that have great high angle of attack qualities (AOA).
+The nose-to-nose fight tends to suite aircraft that have great high angle of attack qualities (AOA).
 It makes this fight a radius fight, where the aircraft can make the smallest circle in the sky should win if allowed to control the fight.

 Radius Fighters.